AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 * Ensure one or more publish instances are running.
 * Enable the [tunnel service](/help/communities/deploy-communities.md#tunnel-service-on-author) to manage members and member groups.
 * Identify the [primary publisher](/help/communities/deploy-communities.md#primary-publisher).
-* [Configure replication](/help/communities/deploy-communities.md#replication-agents-on-author) when primary publisher port is not the default (4503).
+* [Configure replication](/help/communities/deploy-communities.md#replication-agents-on-author) when the primary publisher port is not the default (4503).

 Best practice, to ensure the site is prepared to support many features, is to take the following steps: